danilojoncic/Schedule-Library-Maven/README.md

 - mvn package
 - mvn test
 ### Features
+- Compile-time specification module
+- Run-time implementation module
+- gui which includes both as well as many others libraries as maven dependencies
 - Importing a schedule contained in a .json or .csv file
 - Editing of individual rows
-- Creating of new rows
+- Creation of new rows
-- Deleting of not important columns
+- Deletion of not important columns
-- Adding a calendar linked column
+- Addition a calendar linked column for either representing starting and ending dates of an event or a simple date (means duplicates will be created for all the dates within the period)
 - Filtering the contents of the schedule on any keyword containd in its rows
 - Exporting of the now edited, mangled or even ruined schedule to either .json or .csv files
 ### Tests